Av9647/sentryhawk/README.md

     docker push <ACCOUNT_ID>.dkr.ecr.<REGION>.amazonaws.com/sentryhawk_repo:cve-ingestion-druid
     ```

-    Adjust <REGION> and <ACCOUNT_ID> for your AWS account.
+    Adjust `<REGION>` and `<ACCOUNT_ID>` for your AWS account.
 Next, run this image as a task on ECS to ingest the materialized views into Apache Druid.

-7. **Configure Superset**: Launch a PostgreSQL RDS instance for Superset’s metadata.
-In your Docker setup, place superset_config.py (customized for the RDS host and credentials) alongside the docker-compose.yml.
-In .env, set the DATABASE_ variables to point Superset at the RDS (for example, DATABASE_HOST, DATABASE_USER, etc.).
+7. **Configure Superset**: Launch a PostgreSQL RDS instance for Superset's metadata.
+In your Docker setup, place `superset_config.py` (customized for the RDS host and credentials) alongside the docker-compose.yml.
+In `.env`, set the DATABASE_ variables to point Superset at the RDS (for example, `DATABASE_HOST`, `DATABASE_USER`, etc.).
 Then run Superset and Redis via Docker:

     ```
     docker compose up -d superset redis